 2. Ground Oyster Shells

-Most chicken keepers give their hens free choice of ground oyster shells for a boost in calcium carbonate, to help them produce perfect eggs with strong shells.
+One of the chicken products most keepers give their hens is free choice of ground oyster shells for a boost in calcium carbonate.
+This is to help them produce perfect eggs with strong shells.
 The truth is, calcium carbonate is already included in most quality layer feed.
 If you give your chickens a balanced diet, calcium shouldn’t be an issue for you.
 Give them kitchen scraps, including cheese and milk.
 Dairy products are fine for chickens in moderation, but too much will give them diarrhea.
 If their eggs still aren’t as hard as you would like, or you fear a calcium deficiency, just dry out and crush up their own egg shells to feed back to them.
 I know it sounds strange, but it’s completely natural.
 The best part is, egg shells are free!

 Along with our purchase of the first batch of chicks came the purchase of special baby-sized feeders and founts.
 We were told we would need them to keep our birds safe and happy.
 Shortly after the chicks grew up we lost them, never to be found.
 When the next batch of chicks came around we found we could use items we already had in our house just as easily.